ksqedw/ksqedw/README.md

 - 👀 I’m interested in ... acgn
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... galgame L10n
-- 📫 How to reach me ... ksqedw@reizeiin.com
+- 📫 How to reach me ... ksqedw@reizeiin.moe

 <!---
 ksqedw/ksqedw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.